dementia

 Dementias are often grouped by what they have in common, such as the protein or proteins deposited in the brain or the part of the brain that’s affected.

-Types of dementias that progress and aren’t reversible include:
+Types of dementia that progress and aren’t reversible include

 Alzheimer’s disease.